-We invite you to ask the following in your ministering interviews as they are ready
+Leaders, we invite you to ask the following in your ministering interviews

 - “Do your ministering families and family members have temple-related goals or needs?”

 - “How can you help your ministering families reach those goals or needs?
-How can the quorum help them?”
+How can the quorum or ward help them?”

 - “Are they having experiences that they can share to inspire others?”